If you have accounts on multiple exchanges, you can connect and manage them all on Cryptowatch.

 It helps to give your key a label relevant to its purpose — like “Cryptowatch”.

-When you click “Create new key” Binance will prompt you to enter your Google Authenticator 2FA code.
-When the code is received Binance will send you an email with an activation link.
+When you click “Create API” Binance will prompt you to enter a 6-digit email code as well as your Google Authenticator 2FA code.
+When the codes are received, Binance will send you an email with an activation link.

-Click “Confirm New API key” to continue.
-You will be taken to a window displaying both your public and private API keys:
+After entering both codes you will be taken to a window displaying your public and private API keys:

-To be able to trade on Cryptowatch you will need to select “Read Info” and “Enable Trading” permissions in your API key.
+To be able to trade on Cryptowatch you will need to select “Read Info” and “Enable Spot & Margin Trading” permissions in your API key.
+If you want to trade Vanilla Options on Binance, check the "Enable Vanilla Options" box as well.
 Withdrawals are not possible through Cryptowatch — leave “Enable Withdrawals” un-checked.

 Do not enable IP Access Restriction — this feature is currently unsupported by Cryptowatch.